Cookies on this website

 Lisa Spiering

-I am a DPhil student at the Department of Experimental Psychology.
-My research focusses on the neural circuits that allow humans to learn and make decisions, and how these mechanisms go awry when people suffer from psychological illness.
-In particular, I study people’s perception of themselves and their environment and how these are negatively biased in depression.
+My research focuses on the neural circuits that allow humans to learn and make decisions, and how these mechanisms go awry when people suffer from psychological illness.
+In particular, I study people’s perception of themselves and their environment and how these are negatively affected by depression.
 To this end, I am using behavioural studies and neuroimaging in combination with computational modelling, such as reinforcement and Bayesian learning models.
+One of my recent research projects using fMRI and a new behavioural task to study causal learning is available as a preprint (Spiering et al., 2024).

-My DPhil is funded by the Oxford-Radcliffe Medical Sciences Graduate School Scholarship and I am supervised by Matthew Rushworth and Jacqueline Scholl.
-Prior to my DPhil, I completed a Master of Science degree in Neuroscience (Freie Universität Berlin, Germany), and a Bachelor of Science in Psychology (Humboldt-Universität zu Berlin, Germany).
+During my PhD at Oxford, I worked with Dr Jacqueline Scholl and Prof Matthew Rushworth and I was funded by the Oxford-Radcliffe Medical Sciences Graduate School Scholarship.
+Prior to my PhD, I completed a Master of Science degree in Neuroscience (Freie Universität Berlin, Germany), and a Bachelor of Science in Psychology (Humboldt-Universität zu Berlin, Germany).

 Recent publications